mrolims-publications/StickinessRecurrencePlots/README.md

 Code repository accompanying the publication "*Stickiness and recurrence plots: an entropy based approach*".

 This project contains the code to generate and plot the data from all figures.
-It uses the [pyunicorn package](http://www.pik-potsdam.de/~donges/pyunicorn/) to create the recurrence plots and obtain the recurrence quantificators.
+It uses the [pyunicorn package](http://www.pik-potsdam.de/~donges/pyunicorn/) to create the recurrence plots.

 ## Requirements